 La Pire Espèce is a brotherhood of merry demiurges, artisans of the extraordinary who are firm believers in hybrids and interminglings.
 Inspired by the art of clowns, by fairground barkers and puppeteers, its theatre combines raw materials with unbridled imagination, baroque plenitude with surgical precision.

-La Pire Espèce is also seventeen original works, one exhibition, two street theatre pieces, four cabarets and more than 1600 performances.
-Half of that number were performed abroad during recurrent tours in Europe and around the world.
-Its work include also two Spanish translations, two English translations and a bold adaptation for both the deaf and the non-hearing impaired, five co-productions in quebec and in Europe and several professional workshops for theatre artists and teachers.
+La Pire Espèce is also twenty two original works, one exhibition, two street theatre pieces, five cabarets and more than 1700 performances.
+Half of that number was performed abroad during recurrent tours in Europe and around the world.
+Its work include also three Spanish translations, four English translations and a bold adaptation for both the deaf and the non-hearing impaired, six co-productions in Quebec and in Europe and several professional workshops for theatre artists and teachers.

 “They are of La Pire Espèce (of The Worst Kind…)… Great seducers despite themselves; manipulators of raw emotion; counter-top blenders that clarify your emotional butter before churning it into stardust and scrambling what’s left into a moon-shaped omelette.
 They are exactly as they were this summer in Verdun when we adored their encore performance of Ubu on the table.
 Irresistible, whatever your age.
 Because their performances don’t target a single audience group.
 Instead, they juggle with with many levels of interpretation by fantastically spoon-feeding toddlers, enticing schoolchildren with Lego projects, seducing teens with hip kingpin bling, and taunting adults with 48th-degree sexual references.
 Even the adults in the audience wind up up laughing like toddlers during performances.
 No doubt they would hand a walker to their ancestors and have them stroll around drunk with laughter.”